How do I serve subpoenas or court orders on the university?

 Can I hire a private attorney to handle a university matter?

-No. The university can only be represented by the attorneys in the Office of General Counsel or for litigation purposes those in the Attorney General’s Office, unless express permission has been granted by the UNC System Office.
+No. The university can only be represented by the attorneys in the Office of General Counsel, outside counsel approved by the UNC System Office, or the Attorney General’s Office.

 When does the university obtain outside counsel?